-If Jack Frost is nipping at your nose this winter, you’re probably reaching for that favorite hot beverage to warm your bones on frigid days.
+Do you like to start the day with a cup or two of coffee or tea?
 But what to do with all those spent coffee grounds and tea bags?
 Sure, you can compost these common morning leftovers, but why not find a few clever ways to reuse them first?
 From cleaning your furniture to shining your shoes, here are 10 creative ways to repurpose coffee grounds and tea bags.

 1. Remove cooking odors from your hands

-Both coffee grounds and tea bags are excellent deodorizers and can work wonders on your hands after chopping stinky foods like garlic, onions and fish.
+Both coffee grounds and tea bags are excellent deodorizers and can work wonders on your hands after chopping stinky foods like garlic, onions, and fish.
 After prepping your nightly meal, simply rub loose green tea leaves or tea bags onto your hands before washing with warm water and soap.
-Use spent coffee grounds in the same way to remove food odors and leave your hands feeling smooth, soft and rejuvenated.
+Use spent coffee grounds the same way to remove food odors and leave your hands feeling smooth, soft, and rejuvenated.

 2. Make wood floors and furniture shine